Tom Wilson (ice hockey): 2013–2015: Early years in Washington

 Over the 2014 off-season, while preparing to return to the Capitals, Wilson suffered a broken left fibula.
 He underwent surgery on July 8, 2014, with no expected time frame for his return to the NHL.
 When he joined the team at the start of the season, it was only for non-contact practice, and he was briefly assigned to Hershey for a three-game rehab stint at the end of October.
 When he returned to the team in November, he was bumped up to the top offensive line with Nicklas Bäckström and captain Alexander Ovechkin replacing Troy Brouwer (who had played on the top line with Ovechkin and Bäckström the first month of the season and the previous three seasons prior), where he engaged in five fights through his first 13 games of the season.
 On March 27, 2015, Wilson received his first fine from the Department of Player Safety.
 After being warned for diving and embellishment on March 1 in a game against the Toronto Maple Leafs, Wilson was ordered to pay a $2,000 fine for the same penalty against Zach Parise of the Minnesota Wild.
 Wilson admitted, at the end of the 2014–15 season, that his leg injury in the previous off-season had affected his stamina throughout the season; in 67 games, he scored only 17 points while posting 172 penalty minutes, and he registered only one point in 13 games during the 2015 playoffs.
-Wilson also drew controversy during the playoffs for a hit on Ľubomír Višňovský of the Islanders in game 4, who had to be removed from the game.
+Wilson also drew controversy during the playoffs for a hit on Ľubomír Višňovský of the Islanders in game four, who had to be removed from the game.
 Wilson did not receive any punishment besides a two-minute minor penalty, while Islanders captain John Tavares referred to the hit as "a complete target of a defenseless player".
-After Wilson and the Capitals defeated the fifth-seeded Islanders in the opening round in seven games, the Capitals would be defeated in seven games in the second round against the Presidents' Trophy-winning New York Rangers (despite initially having a 3–1 lead in the series at one point).
+After Wilson and the Capitals defeated the fifth-seeded Islanders in the opening round in seven games, the Capitals would be defeated in seven games in the second round by the Presidents' Trophy–winning New York Rangers (despite initially having a 3–1 lead in the series at one point).